manojxshrestha/Nmap/README.md

 Of course, Nmap supports other options that we didn’t cover in this post.
 In fact, we’ve only scratched the surface here.

-For further reading, you can refer to the official Nmap reference guide, and if you ever need help while typing a command, just type in the following command: nmap – -help.
+For further reading, you can refer to the official Nmap reference guide, and if you ever need help while typing a command, just type in the following command: nmap --help.